 The WJHC is one of the most anticipated hockey events of the season.
 Think of this tournament as the Victoria’s Secret Fashion Show of Hockey.

-The WJHC is an annual round-robin hockey tournament where the top ten hockey countries in the world compete to become the champions.
-The difference with this tournament is that all the players are young bucks and have to be between the ages of 16 and 20, hence the “Juniors” in the name of the tournament.
+The WJHC is an annual round-robin hockey tournament where the top ten hockey countries in the world compete to become top dog.
+This tournament is different because all the players are young bucks and have to be between the ages of 16 and 20, hence the “Juniors” in the name.

-Okay.
-So.
-The ten teams are split up into two Groups: Group A, and Group B. Check out the breakdown here.
-In the preliminary round, each team plays a total of four games, with one game against each of the four other teams in their group.
-Each team gains three points for a win in regulation, one point for a tie at end of regulation and two points if you win in OT (overtime) or shootouts.
+The ten teams are split up into two Groups: Group A and Group B. In the preliminary round, each team plays a total of four games in a round-robin style, playing each team in the Group once.
+Teams are awarded three points for a win in regulation, one point for a tie at the end of regulation and two points for a win in OT (overtime) or a shootout.
 Of course, no points are awarded for losing.

-After this round, the top four teams in each group, meaning the teams that earned the most points, move on to the playoff round.
+After this round, the top four teams in each group move on to the playoff round.
 The playoff format gets a wee bit complicated, but a simple way to think of it is that the four teams in Group A play against the four teams from Group B, with the first place teams from each group playing against the last place team from each group and the second place teams playing against the third place teams.
-Ultimately, the tournament awards Gold, Silver and Bronze medals, just like the Olympics.
+Ultimately, the tournament awards gold, silver and bronze medals, just like the Olympics.

-If there is a tie in one of the medal games, the Bronze game will end with a 10-minute sudden death overtime period (just like recess, the last goal wins!), and the Gold-Silver medal game will end with a 20-minute sudden death overtime period.
-These overtime games are always v dramatic!
+If there is a tie in one of the medal games, the bronze game will end with a 10-minute sudden death overtime period (just like recess, the last goal wins!) and the gold medal game will end with a 20-minute sudden death overtime period.
+These overtime games are always v. dramatic!

-Since the tournament began back in 1977, Canada has dominated the World Juniors (is this any surprise though?) with 17 gold medals - more than any other country that participates.
-Our Canadian boys are also the reigning champions after they beat Sweden 3-1 in last year’s final.
-O Canada, indeed!
-You can bet they’ll be looking to win back-to-back gold medals, especially on home ice.
+Since the tournament began back in 1977, Canada has dominated the World Juniors with 17 gold medals — more than any other country that participates.

 Unfortunately, although it’s 2018, there is still no World Juniors U20 event for women *exasperated sigh*.
-However, us women do have the U18 World Championships.
-This tournament functions the same as the WJHC except it’s for females under the age of 18 and there’s no body-checking allowed.
-This event will be held in Obihiro, Japan starting on January 6th and as always, Canada and the US are the faves to become the champs.
+However, women do have the U18 World Championships.
+This tournament functions the same as the WJHC except it’s for female athletes under the age of 18 and there’s no body-checking allowed.

 Impress your Dad